 The outcome of this consultation delivered the framework detailed in A tool for the self-assessment of Health, Safety and Environment Management Systems (PDF 1.02 MB).

-A proforma was developed a proforma for use by both Department of State Development and Licensees (DOC) to complete the self assessment process.
+A proforma was developed a proforma for use by both the Energy Resources Division and Licensees (DOC) to complete the self assessment process.
 This proforma was developed to enable assessors to accompany their scores with supportive comments where required.
-This supporting information can assist both the Department of State Development and the Licensee in reviewing completed assessments.
+This supporting information can assist both the Energy Resources Division and the Licensee in reviewing completed assessments.

 A key component of the preventative measures of the Energy Resources Division's compliance and monitoring strategy is to ensure appropriate plans are in place for emergency incidents.
 Under the Petroleum and Geothermal Energy Act 2000, measures must in particular focus on the prevention of environmental, public safety and security of gas supply incidents.
 Regulation 31, of the Petroleum and Geothermal Energy Regulations 2013, requires that licensees maintain effective response procedures to be followed in the event of such emergencies.
 It also requires that these procedures be tested for effectiveness by conducting a practice drill at least once every two years, with a report into the findings of the exercise prepared and provided to the Energy Resources Division.
 Emergency response exercises are summarised each year in the Petroleum and Geothermal Energy Act Annual Compliance Report available above.

-Section 74 of the Petroleum and Geothermal Energy Act 2000 (the Act) requires a mandatory licence condition which divides regulated activities carried out under a licence into those requiring 'high level surveillance' by the regulator and those requiring 'low level surveillance'.
+Section 74 of the Petroleum and Geothermal Energy Act 2000 requires a mandatory licence condition which divides regulated activities carried out under a licence into those requiring 'high level surveillance' by the regulator and those requiring 'low level surveillance'.

 Flexibility is one of the key regulatory principles of the Petroleum and Geothermal Energy Act 2000.
 The Energy Resources Division aims to ensure that the level of intervention needed to ensure compliance is appropriate to the specific company or individual being regulated and the outcomes that need to be achieved.